Mecha-Karen/acord/docs/source/events.rst

 on_ready
 ~~~~~~~~
 Called when discord dispatches its ready event,
-noting the client has connected sucessfully and will begin receiving data such as joined guilds
+noting the client has connected successfully and will begin receiving data such as joined guilds

 Parameters
 ^^^^^^^^^^